-Among the 18 grantees using TA set-aside funds for improving the quality of authorizing, 12 common TA activities were identified.
-Figure 1 presents a summary of these activities, followed by a more detailed description of each one.
+Twenty-six of the 27 grantees reported using a portion of their TA set-aside funds to support quality authorizing.
+All 26 of the SE grantees using funds for this purpose engaged in multiple activities aimed at improving authorizing quality.
+Across these 26 grantees, 12 common TA activities were identified.
+Figure 1 presents a summary of these activities, followed by a more detailed description of each activity.

-Contract with a provider to support quality authorizing.
-Sixteen grantees reported contracting (or planning to contract) with the National Association of Charter School Authorizers (NACSA), SchoolWorks, the National Charter Schools Institute, or similar organizations to support quality authorizing practices.
-Contractor activities include developing resources on authorizer best practices, providing trainings for authorizers, and offering support directly to authorizers.
+Contract with a provider to support quality authorizing practices.
+Twenty-two grantees reported contracting (or planning to contract) with the National Association of Charter School Authorizers (NACSA), SchoolWorks, the National Charter Schools Institute, or similar organizations to support quality authorizing practices.
+Contractor activities included developing resources based on authorizer best practices, providing trainings for authorizers, and offering support directly to authorizers.

 Evaluate/analyze current authorizing practices.
-Fifteen grantees reported using TA set-aside funds to assess current authorizing practices in their state.
-Both internal and external evaluators were used to review current authorizing practices to identify what was working and what improvements were needed.
+Twenty-one grantees reported using TA set-aside funds to assess current authorizing practices in their state.
+Both internal and external evaluators were used to review current authorizing practices to identify what was working, what improvements were needed, and how efforts could be more streamlined.